cmu-db/15721-s24-cache1/docs/proposal.md

    2. Integration Tests

       The integration test will use the public API of the I/O service.
-We will call the API of the storage client in the way execution engine does.
-We will test on different request types (table, column, etc.), different storage types (file system, S3), and different request data amount.
+We will call the API of the storage client in the way the execution engine does.
+We will test on different request types (table, column, etc.), different storage types (file system, S3), and different request data amounts.
 We will focus on the availability of the data and the correctness of the contents.
 Also, the I/O service should report the error appropriately when there is an exception.

 2. Performance Tests (Benchmark)

-   We can test our component using a combination of diverse real-world datasets that have various data types, including numerical, string, and date/time data.
-These datasets should exhibit different characteristics such as NDV (Number of Distinct Values) ratio, null ratio, sortedness, and Zipf distribution.
-Some examples of datasets suitable for testing include UCI-ML, Yelp, IMDb, and the Public BI Benchmark.
-We can also generate our own data for testing.

-   To simulate the behavior of AWS S3, we can mock it using a simple local server with a deliberately introduced delayed response time.
-Also, the benchmark tests should include a comparison of response times under various data request scenarios like sequential scan, index scan, etc.
+   We would write a Python script to generate random parquet files of certain sizes for benchmarking.
+Since the data type of the parquet files does not affect the performance, we generate floating point numbers for each parquet file.

+   The dataset we create is two sets of 10 parquet files, with one set containing 1Mb files and the other set containing 100Mb files.
+We adopt the Zipfian distribution for the access pattern.

+   For benchmarking, we measure the detailed elapsed time during each phase, starting from the Storage Client receiving the request, to the Storage Client returning the data.
+The machine we use is AWS EC2 type `C5.xlarge`, with 4vCPU, 8Gb memory and 32Gb disk.
+We set up one instance for Storage Client and one for Storage Server.

+   The way we trigger the benchmarking is through GitHub Actions, which enables benchmarking to be triggered automatically on certain PR or push without manual operations.

 ## Trade-offs and Potential Problems